Reading in EYFS

 The early reading skills your child will learn whilst in Early Years are an essential foundation for starting school.
 The focus of reading is on sharing stories, songs, and rhymes together and building talking and listening skills.

-We learn our topic through stories, this topic we are reading:
+We learn our topic through stories and books, this topic we are reading:

 Key reading skills:

 Children will be getting used to letter sounds by playing lots of fun activities.
 They may also be beginning to learn how the speech sounds (known as phonemes) in the words we say are represented in written form by a letter or letters (known as graphemes).

 Storytime is an important part of any day in EYFS!
 Children have plenty of opportunities to hear and enjoy stories together.
 They are also encouraged to retell stories in their own words.
 This all helps build talking and listening skills, which are essential for early reading.

 Hearing and learning songs and nursery rhymes is an important part of early reading.
 It helps children to explore sounds and to begin learning story language and story structures.

 Getting ready for reading at home

 There are lots of fun and easy ways to help your child get ready to read.
 Here are some ideas.